cmontalvo251/FASTCASST/notes/Work_Tasks.md

   * [ ] Run the MultiSAT++ HIL sim with an Arduino and make sure that FASTKit has the same functionality so you don't have to use MultiSAT++ anymore for CubeSat stuff

+  * [ ] Think about speeding up HIL by sending a 16 bit quantized number rather than a 2 character bytes at a time.
+Would be a lot easier to create a range like -100,100 or something like that and then 65,535 numbers in between

 # TOSIM INTEGRATION (FASTCASST++):

  * [x] Move TOSIM from Gitlab over to Github @done (24-01-11 09:33)